Leela: But why all five weddings on the same day?

 - In Lupin III (Red Jacket) episode "The Chewing Gum Disguise Operation", Gasper has a history of setting them up to scam potential grooms out of money.
 He and Amore set one up to con Lupin; Lupin, of course, sees it coming a mile away and turns the tables.

 - Inverted in I Can't Understand What My Husband Is Saying.
 Hajime's father was under the impression that Hajime and Kaoru's wedding was actually an elaborate hoax, not realizing the truth until the two come to visit for New Years several months later.
-No one actually tried to trick him, he just didn't believe that his his son would be able to find a wife.
+No one actually tried to trick him, he just didn't believe that his son would be able to find a wife.

-- Marvel Star Wars (2015): This ultimately turns out to be the case between Han and Sana.
+- Star Wars (Marvel 2015): This ultimately turns out to be the case between Han and Sana.
 While technically their marriage was legally binding, the whole thing was just meant as a cover for a con, and neither of them consider it to be legitimate.

 - In one old Robin Hood comic, the Norman villain kidnaps a lady and forces her to marry him.
 When the heroes rescue her, it's revealed that the priest wasn't a real priest.